- About Us

 Particular emphasis is placed on understanding the problem or opportunity at hand and ensuring that the resulting solution provides benefit to the organisation by meeting defined goals and objectives.

 IIBA accredited: This course is endorsed by the International Institute of Business Analysis (IIBA) and is aligned with the Business Analysis Body of Knowledge® (BABOK®).
-This course will contribute 35 PDU's (Professional Development Units) towards the IIBA certification requirements for ECBA, CCBA, CBAP and CBATL.
+This course will contribute 35 professional development units (PDUs) towards the IIBA certification requirements for ECBA, CCBA, CBAP and CBATL.
 Please note the PDU requirements may vary between certifications, please check the IIBA website for full certification requirements.
 SoftEd's EEP number for this course is E48087-003.

 By the end of this course you will be able to:

-Lecturing is kept to the minimum necessary, most of the learning is achieved through applying the practices and techniques in group exercises and a case study.
+Lecturing is kept to the minimum necessary, most of the learning is achieved by applying the practices and techniques in group exercises and a case study.